SunnyTseng/academic-kickstart_personalWeb/content/research_1_topic/fire/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: Funded by National Geographic
+publication: Funded by Soundscape Association of Taiwan
-# publication_short: In *Source Themes Conference*
+publication_short: Funded by Soundscape Association of Taiwan

-abstract: Indigirka River Delta is one of the most productive tundra area in Siberia that supports 40 – 60 migratory bird species each summer.
-Despite the magnificent avifauna, only few research expeditions had been conducted in the delta since it is difficult and expensive to survey with human observers.
-Automated acoustic recording systems are potential solutions enabling large scale monitoring.
-However, previous studies had shown the importance of evaluating the detection performance of recorders under spatially variable survey conditions in advance of implementation.
-In this study, we will investigate the utility of an acoustic recorder for monitoring abundance of tundra birds relative to point count surveys in the Siberian Arctic Tundra.
+abstract: Avian bioacoustics research was greatly assisted by the introduction of autonomous recording units, which not only allow remote monitoring but also make large-scale studies possible.
+However, manual inspection of acoustic recordings becomes more challenging with increasingly larger datasets.
+In this study, we developed a logistic model to predict the probability of bird presence in audio recordings using sound frequency percentiles.
+The acoustic recordings covered bird songs and calls in a wide range of environments (e.g., grassland, forest, urban areas) along with the presence of noise due to weather, traffic, insects, and human speech.

 # Summary.
 An optional shortened abstract.
-summary: In this study, we will investigate the utility of an acoustic recorder for monitoring abundance of tundra birds relative to point count surveys in the Siberian Arctic Tundra.
+summary: In this study, we developed a logistic model to predict the probability of bird presence in audio recordings using sound frequency percentiles.

 tags:
 - Source Themes